coda/packs-sdk/docs/guides/basics/parameters/index.md

     Because of how timezones work in Coda and JavaScript, the date passed into the parameter may appear different in your Pack code.
 See the [Timezones guide][timezones] for more information.

-### Images {: #images}
+### Images and files {: #images}

-Use the `Image` parameter type to pass an image to your formula.
-The value passed to the `execute` function will be the URL of that image.
+Use the `Image` parameter type to pass an image to your formula, and the `File` type for files.
+The value passed to the `execute` function will be the URL of that image or file.

-Images that the user uploaded to the doc will be hosted on the `codahosted.io` domain and don't require authentication to access.
+Images and files that the user uploaded to the doc will be hosted on the `codahosted.io` domain and don't require authentication to access.
 These URLs are temporary, and you should not rely on them being accessible after the Pack execution has completed.

-If you need access to the binary content of the image you'll need to use the [fetcher][fetcher_binary_response] to retrieve it.
+If you need access to the binary content of the image or file you'll need to use the [fetcher][fetcher_binary_response] to retrieve it.
 The fetcher is automatically allowed access to the `codahosted.io` domain, so no need to declare it as a [network domain][network_domains].
 It's not possible to access the binary content of images coming from an **Image URL** column, since they can come from any domain.

 ### Lists